 Bubbles and Cream in South Kensington at Ampersand:

 I’ve been out and about checking out some of London’s offers.
 Lime and Tonic are an exclusive member’s club that finds you things you might not find for yourself and gets you great deals.
 So, when they suggested that I went along and trialled one of their new offers, I was curious.
+Particularly as the offer was a champagne afternoon tea.
 And, although it’s my area of London, I hadn’t heard of the recently opened Ampersand Hotel

 The drawing room where tea is served is a refreshing take on French style salons de the, with chic upholstery and modern flooring complemented by some interesting prints (look closely!).
 There’s also a rather splendid Victorian coffee machine on the bar, fronted by a selection of cakes and patisserie should you want to choose for yourself.